sivadotblog/sivadotblog/content/post/9-business-lessons-inspired-by-the-professor-team-money-heist-royal-mint/index.md

 ## 9. The Golden Circle – Why, What & How

 Dressed in red jumpsuits with a mask of the Spanish painter, what was their message?
-I mean, “WHY”?
+I mean, "WHY”?
 They had a clear WHY, WHAT, and HOW.

 ### WHY – RESISTANCE